jantony9080/StockAppDemo/README.md

 - Model - domain defenition.
 - Integration - integration tests for the application.

+**One important thing is that LastUpdateTime will be set only after the first stock update.** It's empty when you just creating the stock.

 #### Initial data upload.
 DataLoader class is responsible for initial data upload: https://github.com/AndreyErokhin/StockAppDemo/blob/master/api/src/main/java/ru/interview/api/loader/DataUploader.java